mjhowell/gst-zeromq/README.md

 When you type in a line of text at the server, it will show at the client.

 Sure, you can do the same thing with, say, the tcpserversink and tcpclientsrc elements in gst-plugins-base.
+We're just getting started.

 ## License

-This project uses the GNU LGPL, for best compatibility with the rest of the GStreamer world.
+This project uses the GNU LGPL.
+See COPYING and COPYING.LIB.

 ## TODO
 * move zmq context into zeromq class (one context for all instances)